Sudan's military takes power in coup, arrests prime minister

 Sudan has suffered other coups since it gained its independence from Britain and Egypt in 1956.
 Al-Bashir came to power in 1989 in one such takeover, which removed the country’s last elected government.

-Among those detained Monday were senior government figures and political leaders, according to two officials who spoke on condition of anonymity because they were not authorized to share information with the media.
+Among those detained Monday were senior government figures and political leaders, including the information and industry ministers, a media adviser to Hamdok and the governor of the state that includes the capital, according to the senior military official and another official.
+Both spoke on condition of anonymity because they were not authorized to share the information with the media.

-They include Industry Minister Ibrahim al-Sheikh, Information Minister Hamza Baloul, Minister of Cabinet Affairs Khalid Omer, and Mohammed al-Fiky Suliman, a member of the Sovereign Council, as well as Faisal Mohammed Saleh, a media adviser to Hamdok.
-Ayman Khalid, governor of the state containing the capital, was also arrested, according to the official Facebook page of his office.

 After news of the arrests spread, the country’s main pro-democracy group and two political parties issued appeals to the Sudanese to take to the streets.

-One of the factions, the Communist Party called on workers to go on strike after what it described as a “full military coup” orchestrated by Burhan.
+The Communist Party called on workers to protest what it described as a “full military coup” orchestrated by Burhan.

-The African Union has called for the release of all Sudanese political leaders including Hamdok.
-“Dialogue and consensus is the only relevant path to save the country and its democratic transition,” said Moussa Faki, the head of the AU commission.

 Credit: Uncredited